Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

-What is occupancy rate?
+What is office occupancy rate?

-Occupancy rate measures how much of your available office space is actually being used at any given time.
+Office occupancy rate measures how much of your available space is being used at any given time.
 It shows the percentage of occupied space compared to total available space in your workplace.
+The formula reveals how effectively your real estate serves your organization.

-The occupancy rate formula reveals how effectively your real estate serves your organization.
 If your office has 100 desks and 60 are in use on a typical Tuesday, your occupancy rate is 60%.

-This important metric helps facility managers and workplace leaders make data-driven decisions about space optimization.
+This metric helps facility managers and workplace leaders make data-driven decisions about space optimization.
 Real estate investors also use it to gauge property performance, while organizations rely on it to support hybrid work models and reduce wasted space.

-How to calculate occupancy rate
+How to calculate office occupancy rate

 The occupancy rate formula is straightforward: